SADPR/CoSimIO-SolversCoupling/CoSimIO_OpenFOAM_SimulationDataExchange/README.md

     velocity_file = os.path.join(post_process_dir, "outlet.xy")

     # ... (rest of the data export and communication with CoSimIO)
-This allows you to see the data exchange in action, with the import script receiving and processing the velocity data exported by OpenFOAM.
 ```

 This will allow you to see the data exchange in action, with the import script receiving and processing the velocity data exported by OpenFOAM.